Grant Robison

-Grant Robison (born September 27, 1978) is a retired track athlete, who competed in the middle distance running events.
+Grant Robison (born September 27, 1978) is an American retired track athlete, who competed in the middle distance running events.
 He represented the United States at the 2004 Summer Olympics.
 Robison won the bronze medal in the men's 1,500 metres at the 2003 Pan American Games.
 During college he ran for Stanford University.

 Running career

 High school

-Robison attended and ran at McMinnville High School, where he graduated in 1996.
+Robison attended and ran at McMinnville High School, where he graduated in 1997.
 He left McMinnville as the all-time school record-holder for the 1500 metres and 3000 metres disciplines, having personal bests of 3:56.06 and 8:32.79, respectively.

 Collegiate

 Robison ran for Stanford University, a school with a prestigious track program.
 After running for the school's cross country team as a freshman in 2000, he went on a two-year Mormon mission.
 Robison made a return to collegiate track in 2002, and won the 1500-metre at the 2003 NCAA Div I Outdoor Track Championships with a time of 3:40.39.